 When a C64 fails, the most common symptom is a black screen.
 While having a display of some sorts makes troubleshooting easier, a black screen gives away many useful hints.
 Here is how I usually start the diagnostics process, when I get a machine with a black screen.

-Before we start, let’s be clear that a black screen can be caused by just about any component on the mainboard.
+A black screen can be caused by just about any component on the mainboard.
 It is hardly possible to provide a complete guide on how to troubleshoot from that starting point, but rather to provide guidance on how to perform the initial steps in the diagnostics process and hopefully get closer to either solving the problem or isolating it.

 Check removable parts outside the board